ADA-XiaoYao/awesome-Alfadi/README.md

 - [Web-Cache-Vulnerability-Scanner](https://github.com/Hackmanit/Web-Cache-Vulnerability-Scanner) - A scanner for web cache poisoning vulnerabilities.
 - [Wordlists (SecLists)](https://github.com/danielmiessler/SecLists) - A collection of multiple types of lists used during security assessments, with a large number of lists for web attacks.
 - [FuzzDB](https://github.com/fuzzdb-project/fuzzdb) - A dictionary of payloads for offensive security testing.
-- [Intruder-Payloads](https://github.com/1N3/IntruderPayloads) - A collection of payloads for web fuzzing.
 - [HTTPie](https://github.com/httpie/httpie) - A modern, user-friendly command-line HTTP client.
-- [cURL](https://github.com/curl/curl) - A powerful command-line tool for transferring data with URLs.

 ---